battlesnake/git-doc/index.md

 staged.
 Deletion counts as a "change".
 Untracked files will not be staged by this.

+One can also use the following shortcut for `git add -u`, `git commit`:

+	$ git commit -a

+	# Specify message on command line
+	$ git commit -am 'Lots of stuff changes'

+To stage all changes, including new files:

 	$ git add -A

 Like `git add -u`, but also stages untracked files.
 This is a **really** useful